moengage/MoEngage-iOS-SDK/README.md

 # MoEngage-iOS-SDK
 MoEngage iOS SDK

-The best way to install is via CocoaPods.
+The best way to install is via Cocoapods.
 Add the following line to your podfile.

 pod 'MoEngage-iOS-SDK'